effektif/user-docs/docs/include_tutorials/new-process.rst

    The *Versions* tab, after publishing the first version of a process

-Now that the process is published, you can use it as a template to create the first ‘case’ for approving a document.
+Now that you have published the process, you can use it as a template to create the first ‘case’ for approving a document.

 Select *Start new case* to start a new case.
 This shows the trigger form you set-up earlier, which consists of a file upload field and a submit button.